The subgroup identification problem for finitely presented groups: Preliminaries

 \subsection{Enumerable processes in groups}

-We describe some partial algorithms and recursively enumerable sets, in the context of group presentations.
-These are somewhat straightforward observations, but we point them out for the convenience of any reader not completely familiar with the area.
+We note some partial algorithms and recursively enumerable sets, in the context of group presentations.
+These are standard results, which we state (without proof) for the convenience of any reader not familiar with the area.

 \begin{lem} Let $P=\langle X | R \rangle$ be a recursive presentation.
 Then the words in $X^{*}$ which represent the identity in $\overline{P}$ are recursively enumerable.
 Moreover, this algorithm is uniform over all recursive presentations. \end{lem}